Last updated on April 14, 2020

-New Zealand’s Champion Brewery almost didn’t enter the NZ Beer Awards.
+Liberty Brewing, New Zealand’s Champion Brewery, almost didn’t enter the NZ Beer Awards.

-Liberty Brewing’s Joe Wood confessed to it was only after a rev-up from his wife and business partner Christina that the brewery got its entries together – putting in 14 beers that eventually delivered 14 medals, six of them gold, two champion trophies (for Halo Pilsner and Yakima Monster), the Champion Medium Brewery crown and the sought-after Champion Exhibitor trophy.
+Owner founder Joe Wood confessed it took a rev-up from his wife and business partner Christina for him to get the entries together.
+He put in 14 beers that eventually delivered 14 medals, six gold, two champion trophies (for Halo Pilsner and Yakima Monster), the Champion Medium Brewery crown and the sought-after Champion Exhibitor trophy.